BryMad/HW1/README.md

 # HW1

-Here is the .ohm file for questions 5 & 6
+Here is the hw1.ohm file for questions 5 & 6